Crouch End: Dunns Bakery

+Originally the gates located to the right of the store led to a yard area where the stables were located to house the horses used for deliveries.
+The stables had been damaged in the Blitz during a night time raid, and have since been rebuilt, expanding the bakery area.

+The bakery continues to produce on site to this day, and is run by a sixth-generation baker.

 Education

 There are three state secondary schools serving the N8 Crouch End area.
 Highgate Wood School in Montenotte Road is a nine form entry mixed school.
 Highgate Wood School was the senior school to the former Crouch End School based on the corner of Wolseley Road and Park Road, opposite the Maynard Arms.
 Hornsey School for Girls in Inderwick Road is the only single sex school in N8.
 In Hornsey, there is the Greig City Academy (formerly St David and St Katherines).
 Further away Heartlands High School which lies between Wood Green and Alexandra Palace was opened by Haringey in 2010; despite not being in Crouch End it is close enough to provide additional provision.
 St Thomas More Catholic School, Wood Green is the only Roman Catholic secondary school in the London Borough of Haringey.

 Over 6,000 children school in the area, approx 2,300 in primary schools and 3,700 in secondary schools (11-18).

 Kestrel House is an independent special school for pupils with autistic spectrum conditions and additional learning and behavioural needs.
 The vast majority of pupils are referred by local authorities in London and the Home Counties who pay the fees.
 It is housed in the former Mountview Theatre School premises at the north end of Crouch Hill -the end nearest Crouch End Broadway.
 Also in the independent (fee paying sector) are Highgate School and Channing School, both used by parents in Crouch End but located in Highgate.